miriam-mr90/huckleberry/README.md

 - Character information including name, role, and description
 - Card-based layout with hover effects

+### Botanix 🚧

+Explore a wide variety of plants, add, edit, or remove entries, and easily search or filter your plant collection.

+**Features:**

+- Browse a collection of plants
+- Add, edit, and remove plant entries
+- Search and filter functionality
+- Plant care instructions and details

 ## 🚀 GitHub Pages Deployment

 This project is deployed to **GitHub Pages** and is publicly accessible at: